composer/composer/doc/03-cli.md

 php composer.phar update --with vendor/package:2.0.1
 ```

-The custom constraint has to be a subset of the existing constraint you have,
-and this feature is only available for your root package dependencies.

-If you only want to update the package(s) for which you provide custom constraints
+Note that with the above all packages will be updated.
+If you only want to
+update the package(s) for which you provide custom constraints using `--with`,
-using `--with`, you can skip `--with` and just use constraints with the partial
+you can skip `--with` and instead use constraints with the partial update syntax:
-update syntax:

 ```sh
 php composer.phar update vendor/package:2.0.1 vendor/package2:3.0.*
 ```

+The custom constraint has to be a subset of the existing constraint you have,
+and this feature is only available for your root package dependencies.

 ### Options